Dragon Ball Z: Bio-Broly: Plot

 In a laboratory, humanoids emerge from tanks after having been created by the scientist Dr. Collie whose employer, Mr. Jaguar, plans to use these humanoids to expose the "world's greatest fraud", and laughs madly as a muscular, nude man with a tail lays dormant in another tank.

 Android 18 harasses Mr. Satan as he has yet to pay her for purposely losing to him in the World Martial Arts Tournament final while Krillin, Trunks, Goten and Marron wait outside.
 A businessman named Men-Men arrives and speaks with Mr. Satan, telling him that Mr. Jaguar, who was Mr. Satan's rival at summer camp, has requested his presence on his island laboratory to have him fight his special fighters, and threatens to expose Mr. Satan as a bed wetter if he refuses.
 Mr. Satan reluctantly accepts with Android 18 accompanying them to make sure Mr. Satan keeps good on his promise for payment.
 Trunks and Goten stow away, hoping to find a challenging fight.

 On the island, a tournament is organized to pit Jaguar's bio-warriors against Mr. Satan.
 Android 18, Goten and Trunks ask to take part by posing as his pupils.
 Goten and Trunks easily defeat the bio-warriors and they observe the excommunicated shaman from the village they encountered during their fight with Broly.
 Trunks and Goten explore the lab and find a tank which appears to house Broly who is supposed to be dead.
 They confront the shaman who tells them that after Broly was killed, he found a sample of the Legendary Super Saiyan's blood and took it to Jaguar, who used it to have a clone created.
 Goten and Trunks attempt to destroy the clone but he breaks out of the tank and attacks them.
 The ensuing struggle causes a major leak of a dangerous bio-fluid that instantly devours matter.
-The Broly clone is drenched in the bio-fluid and becomes deformed.
+The Broly clone is drenched in the bio-fluid and deformed and weakened, but is not killed.
 Jaguar orders Bio-Broly to kill Mr. Satan but Android 18 saves him and is subsequently defeated.
 Goten and Trunks battle Bio-Broly while the bio-fluid kills all of the bio-warriors, scientists, and the shaman.